-- Able Bodied: Able-bodied pedestrians can generally negotiate most conditions but still prefer to be safely separated from vehicles and ideally cyclists and other micro-mobility devices. - Physically Disabled: Physical disabilities can vary but this plan generally refers to those using a wheelchair or mobility scooter for transportation.
+• Able Bodied: Able-bodied pedestrians can generally negotiate most conditions but still prefer to be safely

+• Physically Disabled: Physical disabilities can vary but this plan generally refers to those using a wheelchair or mobility scooter for transportation.
 Being often lower down, visibility can be an issue, separation is often preferred, appropriate curb ramps and building access is essential, while steep slopes may be problematic for those using their own power.
-Good signing and wayfinding is also important, including braille and tactile warning devices.
-Crossings can include audible sounds to indicate activation. - Elderly and/or Infirm: The elderly or infirm benefit from the same measures as the physically disabled, and may suffer some physical or cognitive decline, avoidance of steep slopes may be preferable or where possible landings at regular intervals with places to rest are often valued.
-If such landings can incorporate shade, this also helps provide weather protection. - Children: Children are often less aware and less predictable as they move along the road, often not appreciating the danger posed by other modes.
-Where children are likely to be present (i.e. schools or parks), more emphasis should be placed on separate pedestrian facilities or traffic calming to reduce the likelihood and severity of a collision.
+Good signing and wayfinding is also important, including braille and tactile appreciating the danger posed by other modes.
+Where children are likely to be present (i.e. schools or parks), more emphasis should be placed on separate pedestrian facilities or traffic calming to reduce the likelihood